-Keywords: Ethical judgment; Sensemaking; Business ethics course; Action research ollowing calls from AMBA, AACSB, and EQUIS accreditation bodies, ethics training has increasingly been included in business school curricula, as a potential safeguard against executive misconduct and a way of preventing corporate scandals (Baden, 2014; Brinkmann, 2011; Sims & Felton, 2006; Swanson & Fisher, 2009).
+Keywords: Ethical judgment; Sensemaking; Business ethics course; Action research ollowing calls from AMBA, AACSB, and EQUIS accreditation bodies,1 ethics training has increasingly been included in business school curricula, as a potential safeguard against executive misconduct and a way of preventing corporate scandals (Baden, 2014; Brinkmann, 2011; Sims & Felton, 2006; Swanson & Fisher, 2009).
 Several empirical studies indicate a positive influence of business ethics (BE) teaching, showing improvement when comparing student reactions to ethical issues before and after a course (e.g., Gu & Neesham, 2014; Weber, 1990).
 Nevertheless, the question of the processes through which this improvement takes place remains (Warren & Smith-Crowe, 2008).
-This is the crux of this study, which aims
+This is the crux of this study, which aims to understand how ethical judgment (EJ) changes as a result of participating in a BE course.

-Handling editor: Jérémy Morales; Received: 13 December 2021; Accepted: 3 January 2023; Published: xxxx
+Handling editor: Jérémy Morales; Received: 13 December 2021; Accepted: 3 January 2023; Published: 1 June 2024